The Cult: Mainstream success (1985–1990)

 For the next studio album, Stewart returned to playing bass guitar, and John Webster was brought in to play keyboards.
 The band used Chris Taylor to play drums during rehearsals and record the demos, with future Kiss drummer Eric Singer performing during the second demo recording sessions.
 The Cult eventually recruited session drummer Mickey Curry to fill the drumming role and Aerosmith sound engineer, Bob Rock, to produce.
 Recorded in Vancouver from October to December 1988, and released in April of the following year, Sonic Temple went Top 10 in both the UK and the US, where it was certified Gold and Platinum respectively.
 The band went on tour in support of the new album and new single "Fire Woman" (UK No. 15) (NZ No. 1), with yet another new drummer, Matt Sorum, and Webster as keyboardist.
 The next single, "Edie (Ciao Baby)" (UK No. 25) has become a regular song at concerts for many years.

 In Europe, the band toured with Aerosmith, and in the US, after releasing another single "Sun King" (UK No. 42), they spent 1989 touring in support of Metallica before heading out on their own headlining tour later that same year.
-The fourth and final single, "Sweet Soul Sister" (UK No. 38), was released in February 1990, with the video having been filmed at Wembley Arena, London, on 25 November 1989.
+The fourth and final single, "Sweet Soul Sister" (UK No. 38), was released in February 1990, with the video having been filmed at Wembley Arena in London on 25 November 1989.
 "Sweet Soul Sister" was partially written in Paris and was inspired by the bohemian lifestyle of that city.
 Released as a single in February 1990, the song was another hit in the UK, and reportedly reached number one on the rock charts in Brazil.
 After playing a show in Atlanta in February 1990, the band's management told Astbury that his father had just died of cancer; as a result, the remainder of the tour was cancelled after a final leg of shows were performed in April.
 After the tour ended, the band were on the verge of breaking up due to Stewart retiring and moving to Canada to be with his wife, and Sorum leaving to join Guns N' Roses.